se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

   - `effekt-jit,effekt-llvm,effekt-js,effekt-ml` for the comparison within Effekt
   - `koka-vm,koka-c,koka-js` for the comparison wihtin Koka
   - `eff-jit,effekt-jit,koka-vm` for the comparison between the JIT implementations (cmp.
 RQ 4)
-- `effekt-jit,js-v8,python-cpython,python-pypy,lua-lua,lua-luajit suite:are-we-fast-yet` for the baseline results not using effects (cmp.
-RQ 5)
+- Implementations and benchmarks `effekt-jit,js-v8,python-cpython,python-pypy,lua-lua,lua-luajits suite:are-we-fast-yet` for the baseline results not using effects (cmp.
+RQ 5).
-- `eff-jit,effekt-jit,ocaml5,js-v8,koka-vm,python-cpython,python-pypy countdown,fibonacci_recursive,generator,handler_sieve,iterator,multiple_handlers,parsing_dollars,product_early,resume_nontail,startup`
+- Implementations and benchmarks `eff-jit,effekt-jit,ocaml5,js-v8,koka-vm,python-cpython,python-pypy countdown,fibonacci_recursive,generator,handler_sieve,iterator,multiple_handlers,parsing_dollars,product_early,resume_nontail,startup`
   for the baseline comparison with effectful programs (cmp.
 RQ 5).

-For comparison, the results from the paper can be shown using `./run report --root results_x86 $implementations $benchmarks` (resp. using `results_m1` for the results generated on M1).
-Each table is printed twice, once with relative numbers (slowdown compared to the fastest shown) and once absolute (in seconds).

-The individual outputs will of course differ depending on specific hardware, and measurement noise will have distorted them slightly (especially when using `--quick` above).
-Thus, you should mostly check that the relative results are in a similar direction and order of magnitude.

 ### Saving time: Decrease the number of runs
 In `./runtool/config.py`, you can change the parameters passed to `hyperfine`,